Atikelahi96/Fine-tunning-Gemma-2/README.md

 ### 6. 🔍 Inference & Evaluation

 After training, the model performs inference on unseen text.
-Translations are evaluated using **BLEU score** to measure accuracy and quality.
+Translations are evaluated using **BLEU score** to measure accuracy and quality. you can find the finetuned model here for inference : https://www.kaggle.com/models/mahabualahiatik/gemma2-9b_english-bengali/

 ---